Houston Public Records Directory

 Elections & Voter Records

-Houston voters are served by the Chickasaw County Circuit Clerk's Office, which administers elections for the county.
-The Circuit Clerk's office is located at 1 County Road 504, Houston, MS 38851 (phone: 662-456-4302).
-Mississippi voters can register online through the Mississippi Online Voter Registration system at https://www.ms.gov/sos/voter_registration, or by submitting a paper application to the Circuit Clerk's office.
-Voter registration deadlines in Mississippi are 30 days before any election.
-Applicants must be U.S. citizens, Mississippi residents, at least 18 years old by the election date, and not disqualified by a felony conviction (unless rights have been restored) or court-ordered mental incapacity.
-Valid identification requirements apply when registering and voting.
-Houston, as an incorporated municipality, holds municipal elections for Mayor and Board of Aldermen.
-Mississippi municipal elections are held on the first Tuesday after the first Monday in June of odd-numbered years.
-The most recent municipal elections were held in June 2021, with the next scheduled for June 2025.
-Candidates for local office file with the Houston City Clerk at City Hall.
-Municipal ballot measures and local referendums may also appear on city election ballots.
-Polling place assignments for Houston residents can be verified by contacting the Circuit Clerk's office or checking with the Mississippi Secretary of State's website at https://www.sos.ms.gov.
-In the November 2024 presidential election, Chickasaw County reported approximately 60-65% voter turnout, consistent with rural Mississippi counties, with the county favoring Republican candidates as is typical in northeastern Mississippi.
-For the November 3, 2026 general election, Houston and Chickasaw County voters will decide several important races.
+Citizens and Mississippi residents, at least 18 by election day, and free from disqualifications due to felony conviction (unless rights are restored) or court-ordered mental incapacity.
+Valid identification is required for both registration and voting.
+As an incorporated municipality, the city holds elections for Mayor and Board of Aldermen on the first Tuesday after the first Monday in June during odd-numbered years, as Mississippi law prescribes for municipal elections.
+The most recent took place in June 2021, with the next scheduled for June 2025.
+Candidates file for local office with the Houston City Clerk at City Hall.
+Municipal ballot measures and referendums may also appear depending on local issues.
+Residents can verify their polling place assignments by contacting the Circuit Clerk's office or checking the Mississippi Secretary of State's website at https://www.sos.ms.gov.
+Chickasaw County reported approximately 60-65% voter turnout in the November 2024 presidential election, typical for rural Mississippi counties, with results favoring Republican candidates as is common in northeastern Mississippi.
+For the November 3, 2026 general election, voters will decide several important races.
 Mississippi does not have a U.S. Senate seat up for election in 2026 (next Senate race is 2026 for the seat currently held by Roger Wicker, and 2024 for Cindy Hyde-Smith's seat).
 State legislative races for the Mississippi House of Representatives and Mississippi State Senate will be on the ballot, as Mississippi holds legislative elections every four years, with the last in 2023, making the next in 2027.
 However, any special elections could occur in 2026.
 County offices including Sheriff, Chancery Clerk, Circuit Clerk, Tax Assessor, Tax Collector, Coroner, Surveyor, and Board of Supervisors seats may appear on the ballot depending on term expirations.
-Mississippi allows absentee voting for voters who will be away from their county on election day, have a temporary or permanent physical disability, are 65 or older, are required to work on election day during polling hours, are a parent or guardian of a person with a disability, or are an election official.
-Absentee ballot applications are available through the Circuit Clerk's office and must be requested in accordance with Mississippi deadlines.
-Public election records in Mississippi include voter registration lists (available with restrictions), campaign finance reports filed with the Secretary of State and local clerks, candidate qualifying information, precinct-level election results, and polling place information, all accessible through the Circuit Clerk and Secretary of State offices.
+Absentee voting is available for those away from their county on election day, voters with temporary or permanent physical disabilities, those 65 or older, anyone required to work during polling hours, parents or guardians of persons with disabilities, or election officials.
+Absentee ballot applications are available through the Circuit Clerk's office and must be requested according to Mississippi deadlines.
+Public election records include voter registration lists (available with restrictions), campaign finance reports filed with the Secretary of State and local clerks, candidate qualifying information, precinct-level election results, and polling place information, all accessible through the Circuit Clerk and Secretary of State offices.

 Frequently Asked Questions